I'm a beginner and would like to learn to swim quickly. Could you please give some helpful swimming tips?

 Depending on how confident you are with each of those elements will determine how quickly you learn to swim.

-contains everything you need to learn from entering the pool, standing, floating, submerging and swimming all four basic swimming strokes.
-You can download it instantly, print it out and begin learning to swim.
+My best-selling eBook The Complete Beginners Guide To Swimming contains everything you need to learn from entering the pool, standing, floating, submerging and swimming all four basic swimming strokes.
+You can download it instantly, print it out and learn to swim.
 Click on the link below for more information.